1-12: Multiple Conditions

 3 Logical Operators: AND (&), OR (|)

-The AND operator combines two conditional statements into one conditional statement with the rule:
+The AND operator combines two conditions into one conditional statement with the rule:

-• if both of the conditional statements are TRUE then the whole conditional statement is TRUE
+• if both of the conditions are TRUE then the whole conditional statement is TRUE

 {